-Simply put, it is true that using dental floss will not remove the biofilm from your teeth that is responsible for tooth decay, gingivitis, or gum disease.
-All by itself, dental floss will not get rid of gingivitis, nor periodontitis.
+It is true that using dental floss will not remove the biofilm from your teeth that is responsible for tooth decay, gingivitis, or gum disease.
+All by itself, dental floss doesn’t get rid of gingivitis, nor periodontitis.
 It will not prevent cavities.
 It’s not a super weapon against any of these things.
-What it is, is an additional tool that, if used correctly, can and will get chunks of food out from between your teeth that can contribute to plaque, which is what does actually lead to gingivitis, periodontitis, and cavities.
-It will get rid of the food stuck there that makes your breath nasty and gross if you leave it there too long.
+What is dental floss then?
+It’s an additional tool that, if used correctly, does get chunks of food out from between your teeth that can contribute to plaque.
+Plaque is what does actually lead to gingivitis, periodontitis, and cavities.
+Floss will get rid of the food stuck there that makes your breath nasty and gross if you leave it there too long.
 It reaches into places your toothbrush can’t reach.

 So yes, I still recommend that you floss.
 I have to, because otherwise, it’s a betrayal of all those years of study, indoctrination, self-delusion, and ignoring the fact that most people don’t do it, and they don’t die from it.
 And I can’t do that.
 I have to keep believing that you’ll die if you don’t floss. 😀 No, of course not.
 You won’t die from not flossing.
 But I truly do recommend you floss, because it helps keep your teeth cleaner if you do it well.
 If you don’t….well….you don’t.
 Don’t feel guilty about it.

 But please still do it for the week before your dental checkups to impress our wonderful hygienists, ok?
 They’ll thank you for it. 🙂 And for more tips on how to keep your teeth and gums healthy, check out this article I wrote a few years ago How to Reduce or Prevent Cavities & Gum Disease.
 Unless you happen to be one of those crazy lucky people who don’t get cavities, but especially if you’re unlucky and get a cavity that grows really fast.